 Half a piece of American cheese goes on each patty.

 The rest of the ground beef mixture was pressed onto each of the six patties, sealing in the cheese.

 Then they were seared in a hot grill pan for a few minutes, flipped, and then seared on the other for a few more minutes.

 And as if THAT wasn’t enough cheese, all but one of the sliders were topped with another slice of white American.

 The middle one there?
-That’s my four year old’s, sans cheese (except for the gooey center).
+That’s my one child’s, sans cheese (except for the gooey center).

 I mean, does it get any better than this?

 If you have the time (and interest), check out how to make your own homemade hamburger buns!